wadmp/wadmp.github.io/tutorials/create-users.md

 # Create more Users

-In order to Create a new User, you must have the authority to Create a User.

-User creation depends on 2 User criterion:

-User Authentication (successful login) is the first: User Authorisation (permissions) is the second.

-To check the user-permissions that you have, you may select your username from the Users list.
+The only way to add users to your companies is by creating them yourself.
+When a user signs up he will also create a company, one with no relation with yours.

+<div style='text-align:left;'><a href="/tutorials/create-company.html">< Prev: Create new companies</a></div>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hl3ElX1BUvo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div style='text-align:right;'><a href="/tutorials/claim-device.html">Next: > Claiming devices</a></div>

+As with companies, remember that the creation of a user depends on two conditions:
+- That you can login to the platform and
+- That you have permissions to create companies

+If you can't see the new company icon, contact the admin of your company to get the appropiate permissions.
+You can check your permissions if you edit your user.
 Your assigned permissions are shown as green dots.

-e.g.

 ![permissions](/images/tutorials/new_users/01_permissions.png)

-Assuming you have the required permissions, you may create a new User by following these steps:
+To create a user:

 1. Select "Users" from the Context menu.
 2. On the Actions bar, click on the "Create User" action button.